 It’s very affordable compared to other grow lights.

-Mars Hydro TS 1000 has a PPF efficacy rate of 2.3 μmol/J, which is very high.
+Mars Hydro TS 1000 has a PPF efficacy rate of 2.3 μmol/J, which is remarkably high.

-You can grow your pepper plants anywhere indoors, but if you want the best results, you need to create a closed environment.
+You can grow your pepper plants anywhere indoors.
+But if you want the best results, you must create a closed environment.

 Isolated grow rooms can sometimes be expensive or even impossible to set up.

 The best alternative to a grow room is a grow tent.

 Grow tents are increasing in popularity among indoor gardeners for several reasons.

 First, they give you complete control over the growing environment.
 Second, they’re portable and can fit anywhere around the house.
 And above all, grow tents are very affordable.